Click these links to go to that section of the page:

 Caring adult volunteers are key to the success of the 4-H program!
 Adults who work directly with 4-H’ers two or more times during the year are considered volunteers.

-As such, they must complete the required OSU Extension volunteer approval process, which begins with the completion of a volunteer application and the signing of the Standards of Behavior, and includes reference checks, a BCI background background check conducted by the Sheriff’s office, participation in a face-to-face interview with staff, and participation in a two-hour orientation session with other new volunteers.
+As such, they must complete the required OSU Extension volunteer approval process, which begins with the completion of a volunteer application and the signing of the Standards of Behavior, and includes reference checks, a BCI background background check, participation in a face-to-face interview with staff, and participation in a two-hour orientation session with other new volunteers.

 Anyone interested in becoming a 4-H volunteer may get the necessary forms and instructions by viewing the following links or by contacting the Extension Office at 937-544-2339.

 - Letter to Potential Volunteers (Advisors)

 - Volunteer Application